 The Ministry is primarily funded from the Crown.
 This funding is restricted in its use for the purposes of the Ministry meeting the objectives specified in its founding legislation and the scope of the relevant appropriations of the Crown.
-The Ministry provides services to the crown in the form of the production of certain outputs as disclosed in the Statement of Appropriations on page 12.
+The Ministry provides services to the Crown in the form of the production of certain outputs as disclosed in the Statement of Appropriations.